qt/qtbase/tests/auto/gui/text/qtextmarkdownwriter/data/example.md

 ## Font and Paragraph Styles

-QTextEdit supports **bold**, *italic*, and ~~strikethrough~~ font styles, and can display multicolored text.
+QTextEdit supports **bold**, *italic*, _underline_ and ~~strikethrough~~ font styles, and can display multicolored text.
 Font families such as Times New Roman and `Courier` can also be used directly. *If you place the cursor in a region of styled text, the controls in the tool bars will change to reflect the current style.*

 Paragraphs can be formatted so that the text is left-aligned, right-aligned, centered, or fully justified.